 For a traveler often our personal belongings can be our major concern:

 NZ is no South East Asia!
 If you take sensible precautions you really will be fine!
 But you really should ensure your travel insurance should cover you for the theft, damage, and loss of your luggage and personal items when you are here.
 But remember they’ll normally only pay out if you can prove you were acting responsibly with your items close by or secured away.

-Essentially you are covered for the following circumstances:
+Essentially you want to check that your insurance provider covers you for the following circumstances:

 - Pick pocketing